-Fenced to keep it separated from other nations; the seven nations that inhabited the land of Canaan; who worshiped idols of stone (Psalm 80:8).
-Planting it with the choicest vine was the the arrival of the Israelites who entered into the land of Canaan and inhabited it.
+Fenced to keep it separated from other nations; the seven nations that inhabited the land of Canaan who worshiped idols of stone (Psalm 80:8).
+Planting it with the choicest vine was the arrival of the Israelites who entered into the land of Canaan and inhabited it.

-There is a similarity here in that America was also planted as "One Nation under God" by our forefathers.
-They had a desire to serve the Lord; opening the door towards freedom of worship.
+There is a similarity here in that America was also planted as "One Nation under God" by our forefathers; who had a desire to serve the Lord, opening the door towards freedom of worship.

 America had a well formed government, an excellent constitution, a people who enjoyed many advantages, with the fruit of righteousness and holiness being a part of its culture.
 Thus it was until some ventured on the wrong side of the fence; outside the realm of godliness, allowing unrighteousness, filth and degradation, to become the law of the land rather than the Unadulterated Word of God.